JCSC79/Proyecto_MoneyShield_JCSC/README.md

 ---

-Created for MoneyShield © 2025
-Current date: Thursday, May 15, 2025, 1:20 PM
+Created for MoneyShield by Juan Carlos Sandomingo version © 2025 Current date: Monday, May 19, 2025, 9:00 AM